dmytro-rybak/kube-deployments/README.md

 ### Step 1: Create Secrets with AWS User Credentials

 Since we are using a local Kubernetes cluster (KinD), we need to **hardcode static AWS credentials** for authentication.
-This approach is necessary because there is no AWS identity integration available in a local setup.
+This approach is necessary because there is no convenient AWS identity integration available in a local setup.

 > [!IMPORTANT]
 > In **real projects**, you should **never** use static credentials like this.
 Hardcoding AWS credentials is insecure and not a best practice.
 Since we are using a **local KinD cluster**, static credentials are required for this setup.
 However, when deploying on AWS EKS or any production environment use IAM Roles for Service Accounts (IRSA) to securely grant permissions to Kubernetes workloads without exposing secrets.